Math Manipulatives: Why Use Them?

 Over the years (in homeschooling and teaching in public schools), I’ve consistently found these 10 manipulatives to be the most used and most crucial for understanding tough math concepts.
 Having these (or making your own) will be very helpful tools in your homeschool for many years.

-1. 100 Board – This can be used with teaching skip counting, all operations, prime numbers, square numbers and much more!
+1. 100 Board – This can be used to help teach skip counting, all operations, prime numbers, square numbers, and much more!

 2. Balance – There are many types of primary balances that will compare weights of all kinds.